Babe Ruth - Ruth, George Herman

 Bergen Over No Trump - DONT - D.O.N.T.

-This conventional method was devised and develped by Mr. Marty Bergen.
+This conventional method was devised and developed by Mr. Marty Bergen.
 This conventional method is more commonly designated as DONT (Disturbing Opponent's No Trump), and is sometimes written as: D.O.N.T.
 It is a defense method against 1 No Trump openings: double shows one minor or both Majors; two of a Minor shows that Minor suit and a higher-ranking suit.

 Bergen Over Weak No Trump